🧠 Consciousness: The First Mover

 🔦 Analogy: Consciousness as Light Behind the Frames

 Consciousness may be best understood as light shining behind time-frames.
-Imagine the universe as a vast film reel, composed of countless still frames.
-Without light, there is no motion — just silence and potential.
-It is the light of consciousness that projects the sequence, giving rise to the illusion of motion, causality, and change.
+Imagine the universe as a film reel of countless still frames.
+Without light, there is no motion — only silence and potential.

 🧭 The Dimensional Hierarchy of Sentience